KodrAus/leaf/doc/src/leaf.md

 model.

 This is already the entire API for machine learning with Leaf.
-To learn how this is possible and how to build machine learning applications, refer to [2.
+To learn how this is possible and how to build machine learning applications, refer to chapters [2.
 Layers](./layers.html) and [3.
 Solvers](./solvers.html).
 Enjoy!

 [leaf]: https://github.com/autumnai/leaf